 – Genghis Khan

-Genghis Khan did not just look to kill people, he was mainly interested in conquering and gaining wealth.
-He could accept the surrender of a defeated enemy and often used consummate skill to avoid conflict merely through emissaries who would spread tales of fear and the impending force of Genghis Khan’s war machine.
+Genghis Khan did not just look to kill people; he was mainly interested in conquering and gaining wealth.
+He would accept the surrender of a defeated enemy and often used a consummate skill to avoid conflict merely through emissaries who would spread tales of fear about the impending force of Genghis Khan’s war machine.

-Genghis Khan also encouraged trade and commerce within his realm.
-He forbade his troops to attack merchants and through his control of the main trading routes, trade and culture flourished as people could travel within the Monghul Empire stretching from China in the East to the Black Sea in the East.
+Despite a well-deserved reputation for brutality, Genghis Khan also encouraged trade and commerce within his realm.
+He forbade his troops to attack merchants, and through his control of the main trading routes, trade and culture flourished as people could travel within the Mongol Empire stretching from China in the East to the Black Sea in the East.
 Genghis Khan was also tolerant of religions and exempted priests from paying tax.

 The personality of Genghis Khan is often hard to decipher.
 He was interested in religious matters and often felt a sense of a divine mission.
 He worshipped the supreme deity of the Mongols – ‘The Eternal Blue Heaven.’
 He also received a Daoist sage, Qiu Chuji who talked about religious issues.
 In some respects, Khan was adaptable and willing to take advice – including his mother, wife, and close friends.
 But, he could be both brutal in taking revenge on those who he felt had wronged him and was willing to slaughter civilians who had surrendered if it suited his needs.
 He was adept in using psychological warfare and was often successful in instilling sufficient fear to encourage whole cities to surrender.
 But he also had a more pragmatic side and fostered trade, commerce and respected local customs.
 He took numerous wives and had innumerable children.
 It is estimated that 8% of Asians can have their DNA traced back to Genghis Khan.

 Ironically, he died after falling from a horse in 1226.
 By his own request, he was buried in an unmarked grave within Mongolia.